AdamUhh/LoFlo/README.md

 - Make sure that you push your schema to the product turso db
 - In other words, run `pnpm db:push` in your CLI with your turso env instead of dev env

+#### Known Issues

+- Count for nested subfolders and flashcards are not accurate.